The DataTable component is a web component that displays data in a tabular format.

 The datatable component supports remote data.
 If you choose to use remote data you have to handle the pagination, sorting and filtering yourself.

-First you have to set the manualPagination
+First you have to set the manualPagination and manualSorting property to true.
+Then you have to handle the dds-pagination-change, dds-sorting-change events.

 HTML